DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 	- Why is this memory significant to you?
 	- How does this memory relate to your identity?
 	- Is there anything I didn't ask that you would like to talk about?

+### Remember Your Intentions

+Community archives rebalance authority, value lived experience, and create a more liberatory, participatory archival process.
+Considering how your community stories will be represented ahead of time can help you craft an oral-history interview approach that better represents community values in the final digital archive.

+Every digital archive object will have a web page.
+Remember that these interviews can help your community control how the community archive shows up in online searches. *We'll come back to this again, in the "Metadata" section of the post-event process.*

+1. Remember your collaborative set of oral history prompts and how they can help describe community contributions effectively:
+	1. Title
+		1. Prompt: "What would you call this item?"
+		1. Intention: Community defined naming
+	1. Description
+		1. Prompt: "Tell us the story behind this."
+		1. Intention: Centering personal meaning
+	1. Date
+		1. Prompt: "When was this from?
+Approximate is okay."
+		1. Intention: Valuing memory over precision
+	1. People
+		1. Prompt: "Who is in this photo/story?"
+		1. Intention: Naming and honoring individuals
+	1. Place
+		1. Prompt: "Where did this take place?"
+		1. Intention: Grounding materials in place
+	1. Emotions/Significance
+		1. Prompt: "How does this item make you feel?"
+		1. Intention: Centering effect and cultural value
+	1. Permissions
+		1. Prompt: "How should this item be used/shared?"
+		1. Intention: Honoring agency and consent
+	1. Tags/Keywords
+		1. Prompt: "What words would help people find this?"
+		1. Intention: Enabling community-generated vocabularies

 ## Audio Recording Device Options